uasal/uasal.github.io/_posts/2024-04-02-sensor_reports.md

   - "Ewan"
 ---

-In order to assess the suitability of CMOS sensors for astronomical applications we have been testing a range of commercially available sensors and camera packages with our colleagues in the [UA Imagining Technology Lab](https://itl.arizona.edu/), led by Dr. Michael Lesser.
+In order to assess the suitability of CMOS sensors for astronomical applications we have been testing a range of commercially available sensors and camera packages with our colleagues in the [UA Imagining Technology Lab](https://itl.arizona.edu/), led by Dr Jarron Leisenring and founded by Dr. Michael Lesser.

 Test results to date include: